 Additional therapies – many patients may consult a chiropractor or osteopath for manipulation / massage but this is no more effective than other methods of rehabilitation

 In my own practice I tend to avoid the recommendation of chrioparactors and osteopaths.
 They usually fill the same medical need as physiotherapists, and there are many excellent chiropractic and osteopathic practitioners out there, however, their training is typically not as “scientific” as that of a physiotherapist and there are some who also peddle pseudoscientific, homeopathic or downright unscientific practices and beliefs.
 If a patient already has a good relationship with one of these practitioners, and has had good results, I tend not to go against their preferences, but if a patient is looking for advice on who to see, I would generally recommend a physiotherapist over a chiropractor or osteopath.
+Some of the techniques employed by chiropractors and osteopaths may include spinal manipulation and massage.
+Whilst this often provides short term pain relief it does not treat the underlying causes of back pain and has not been proven to be beneficial in the long-term.

 - Typically to rheumatology, chronic pain team or sports physician